wp-plugins/st-daily-tip/readme.txt

 5. Mention a Specific date or Specific Day of Week to Display Tip
 6. Repeat the tips Yearly on Specific Date
 7. The Tips that are not displayed will be displayed first before repeating the Tips.
 The oldest tip ( that was displayed first) will be displayed if no un-displayed tips are left.
-8. Repeat the tips Yearly on Specific Date.
+9. Repeat the tips Yearly on Specific Date.
-9. Export Tips to a CSV file
+10. Export Tips to a CSV file
+11. Translate ready!

 == Installation ==